tink-ab/tink-money-manager-android/insight-actions-guide.md

     }
 }
 ```
 `[1]` The overridden method must return `true` or `false` to notify the SDK whether the action has been handled for an insight.
-If the value is `true`, the insight will be archived.
+If the value is `true`, the insight will be marked as handled and removed from the list.

 The `InsightActionHandler` subclass then needs to be configured when setting up the `FinanceOverviewFragment`.